 Technology and Worship

 Are you considering getting started podcasting?
-Find out how to get started.
+Here are some issues to consider:

 What kind of recorder do you want?
 A recent discussion on the email list of the Unitarian Universalist Musician's Network (UUMN) generated the following list of handheld digital recorders currently being used by music directors in our congregations.
 From the discussion, a favorite emerged—the Zoom H2 Portable 2-Track SD Recorder.
 It is considered to make professional quality recordings yet be relatively easy to use and moderately priced.
 The company's own website, and Amazon's customer reviews, can provide more information.
 (Other recorders mentioned were the Olympus ws-300m, the Olympus D-30, and the Neuros (packback version).)